Sambir

 Day 5: Trek to Naar Phedi (Trangu Gumpa)

 Enjoy the tranquility of Phu Valley and have your morning meal.
-After breakfast, pack your gear, return through the Phu gate, and descend to the Phu Khola.
-The trail includes crossing Mahendra Pul at Lapche River Canyon, which is 80 meters long.
-You’ll have lunch at Mahendra Pul, and after lunch, the trail steeply ascends, passing through several Buddhist stupas.
-Within 6-7 hours of walking from Phu village, you’ll reach Naar Phedi, covering 16km.
-You will spend the night in Nar Phedi (Trangu Gumpa).
+After breakfast, you’ll pack your gear and return through the Phu gate to descend to the Phu Khola.
+The trail includes crossing Mahendra Pul at Lapche River Canyon.
+The bridge is 80 meters long.
+You’ll have lunch here at Mahendra Pul.

 Itinerary Details